 This course will focus on the spiritual factors affecting and influencing the processes of illness and wellness.
 The course will use addiction and physically challenging conditions to consider how health, disease, recovery and wellness are currently conceptualized.
 The class will address the assessment and treatment of the spiritual dimension of the human will to live as well.
 [3 credit hours.
-Instructor: Dr. Fulgence Nyengele or Dr. Brad Price.
-Frequency: Odd January terms.
+Instructor: Dr. Fulgence Nyengele or Dr. Bradford Price.
+Frequency: Rare.
 Prerequisite: PC500 or PC555.]